-Myeloma cells express chemokine receptor type 4 (CXCR4), which binds to stromal cellderived factor 1 (SDF-1), leading to the localization of myeloma cells in BM.
-SDF-1 is expressed in stromal cells of BM, and by signaling through CXCR4, it causes the migration and implantation of hematopoietic cells.
-SDF-1 increases the Interleukin-6 (IL-6) and, as a result, increases the proliferation of the myeloma cells.3
+Myeloma cells express chemokine receptor type 4 (CXCR4), which binds to stromal cell-derived factor 1 (SDF-1), leading to the localization of myeloma cells in BM.
+SDF-1 is

 One of the most effective cytokines in the growth of myeloma cells is IL-6, which by phosphorylation of the Janus Kinase-Signal Transducer and Activator of Transcription protein (JAK-STAT) and Mitogen Activated Protein Kinase (MAPK) pathways, causes the growth of myeloma cells and acts as autocrine.
-Other cytokines that affect myeloma cell growth include insulin-like growth factor 1 (IGF-1), tumor necrosis factor (TNF), IL-10, IL-15, IL-21R, IL-21, and interferon alfa (IFN- α).^{4,5}
+Other cytokines that affect myeloma cell growth include insulin-like growth factor 1 (IGF-1), tumor necrosis factor (TNF), IL-10, IL-15, IL-21R, IL-21, and interferon alfa (IFN-α).4.5